pawlo555/graph-cellular-automata/README.md

-# graph-cellular-automata
-Simulate Cellular Automata using Neural Networks
+# Graph coloring using gradient methods